I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkcb-notify-dpc.md

 <p>None</p>

 ## -remarks
 <p>The display miniport driver's DPC callback routine calls the <b>DxgkCbNotifyDpc</b> function to inform the GPU scheduler about an update to a fence through a direct memory access (DMA) stream to the graphics hardware. </p>

 <p>The following code example shows how to notify the GPU scheduler about the DMA or V-Sync interrupt.</p>

-<p>The display miniport driver's DPC callback routine calls the <b>DxgkCbNotifyDpc</b> function to inform the GPU scheduler about an update to a fence through a direct memory access (DMA) stream to the graphics hardware. </p>

-<p>The following code example shows how to notify the GPU scheduler about the DMA or V-Sync interrupt.</p>